rapidsai/raft/BUILD.md

 ### <a id="cxx_integration"></a>C++ header-only integration using cmake

-The RAFT headers are broken down into two different include paths so that build-time headers can be isolated between projects while runtime headers can be installed globally, exposed to users, and shared across projects.
+The RAFT headers are broken down into two different include paths so that build-time headers can be isolated between projects while client API headers can be installed globally, exposed to users, and shared across projects.
-- `cpp/include/raft_runtime` contains runtime headers that require only rmm and the cudatoolkit libraries.
+- `cpp/include/raft_client` contains client API headers that require only rmm and the cudatoolkit libraries.
 These are safe to expose on public APIs and don't require `nvcc` to compile.
-- `cpp/include/raft` contains build-time headers that are the core of the RAFT library, containing primitives, algorithms, and other tools.
+- `cpp/include/raft` contains the core of the RAFT header-only library, containing primitives, algorithms, and other tools.

 Use `find_package(raft)` and the `raft::raft` if using RAFT to interact only with the public APIs of consuming projects.